knbknb/ai-system-roles/USAGE.md

 - The right side shows the best matching role.
 - The highlighted text is the selected prompt for the typed keyword(s).

-Pick one row and press enter.
+Ausing the arrow keys on the keyboard, pick one row and press enter.
 The script will print the role definition as a ready-to-run `export` command to the terminal.
 The command `export CI=<prompt text>` sets a variable `CI` - "`C`ustom `I`nstruction".
 The long prompt text is saved in a two-letter `$CI` environment variable.

-Note that the interactive selection _did not actually export_ `CI` as an environment variable.
-You can do that manually by pressing enter again, if you want to use `$CI` in later commands.
+Note that the interactive selection did not _immediately_ export `CI` as an environment variable.
+You want to do that yourself, commonly after customizing the prompt manually.
+Then press enter again.
+By exporting you can simply use the much shorter `$CI` in later commands.

-See [EXAMPLE.md](EXAMPLE.md) for a more detailed example.
+See [EXAMPLE.md](EXAMPLE.md) for more examples.

-## More Prompts and Personas

-Some good collections, presented with both good Prompt Design and GUI Design in mind, and with a lot of additional information:

-- [Prompt Library](https://docs.anthropic.com/claude/prompt-library) by Anthropic AI for Claude LLM
-- [Prompts from top-rated GPTs in the GPTs Store](https://github.com/ai-boost/awesome-prompts) - Anonymously curated by "AI-Boost".
-4.9k Stars on Guthub as of Aug.
-2024.

-There are many, many more such collections on the web.
-The above two are just examples.